gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/class-lesson.instructor.md

 In prior years more general tree information was presented, but it was knowledge-level material that was not relevant to interviews and was difficult to retain.
 So this unit focuses on hands-on work with BSTs.

 Also the project does not involve removing an element from a tree.
 It was removed to improve the submission rate on the project as this is the 1st really hard project.
+Instead that's the livecode.

 ## Lesson Goals